 With amazing views of Pittwater and The Barrenjoey Headland, beautiful emerald green water and virtually no tourists around, this is a true hidden gem.

 The Resolute Track, or Resolute Loop Trail, is the walking track that takes you to Resolute Beach from the Resolute Picnic Ground.

 How to Get There

 Once in Ku-ring-gai Chase National Park, follow West Head Road to the West Head lookout.
 Parking is available at the Resolute Picnic Ground just before the West Head lookout where you could also park.
-There is a $12 entrance fee to the park for the whole day.

 Once you’ve parked your car, follow the signs to Resolute Beach via the Resolute Loop Trail from the picnic area.